Amines NEET Questions and Answers Pdf

 Answer: 3

-25. Which of the following compound gives an explosive on decarboxylation____________
+25) Which of the following compound gives an explosive on decarboxylation

 Answer: 1

-26. The gas leaked from a storage tank of the Union Carbide plant in Bhopal gas tragedy was___________
+26) The gas leaked from a storage tank of the Union Carbide plant in Bhopal gas tragedy was

 (1) Methylisocyanate